Casablanca: Morocco's Economic Heart & Cultural Melting Pot | CoraTravels

 Unique experiences

 Hassan II Mosque Tours: World's third-largest mosque with oceanfront location, elaborate architecture, and guided tours showcasing Islamic art and engineering - locals take pride in cultural achievement.
-Medina Quarter Walking: Old city maze with traditional crafts, authentic food stalls, and historical architecture where locals preserve traditional commerce and social life.
+Medina Quarter Walking: Old city maze with traditional crafts, authentic food stalls, and historical architecture where locals preserve traditional commerce and social life, offering a more modern counterpoint to the historic medina of Marrakech.
 Atlantic Corniche Promenade: Waterfront walking area where locals exercise, socialize, and enjoy ocean views - sunset gathering place for families and couples.
 Art Deco Architecture Tour: French colonial buildings showcasing 1930s design mixed with Moroccan elements - locals appreciate architectural heritage and urban development history.
 Traditional Hammam Experience: Authentic bathhouse ritual with steam, scrubbing, and relaxation - locals maintain centuries-old cleansing and social traditions.
 Souk Shopping Adventures: Traditional markets where locals negotiate prices, buy daily necessities, and maintain neighborhood social networks through commercial relationships.

 Local markets